loschsoftware/dc/README.md

 This project aims to implement a .NET compiler for the [Dassie](https://github.com/loschsoftware/dassie) programming language.
 It acts as the reference implementation of the language.

 ## Getting started
 To get started with Dassie development, either download a binary from the 'Releases' section of this repository or build the compiler from source.
-An installation of .NET 9 is required if compiling from source or using a framework-dependent compiler binary.
+An installation of .NET 10 is required if compiling from source or using a framework-dependent compiler binary.

 ### Compiling from source
 > [!IMPORTANT]
-> Sometimes, the build script (``build.sh`` or ``build.cmd``) will fail on the first attempt. *This is normal and expected!* Simply run the script again and it should successfully compile.
+> Sometimes, the build script (``build.sh`` or ``build.cmd``) will fail on the first attempt. **This is normal and expected!** Simply run the script again and it should successfully compile.
 This only needs to be done once, every subsequent build will work normally.

 **Linux:**
 ````bash